-“I just drove for 36 hours, across this damn country and you’re already on my case?”
-I loved my Mumma, I truly did but we had always had a somewhat undernourished relationship.
-My daddy, however, he and I used to see eye to eye on almost everything… used too.
+“I just drove for thirty-six hours, across this damn country, and you’re already on my case?”
+I loved my Mumma, I honestly did, but we had always had a somewhat ‘undernourished’ relationship.
+My Daddy, however, he and I used to see eye to eye on almost everything - used too.

-I walked into the old colonial house at the top of the green grassy hill, once a place I loved, now a place I loathed, it had not changed since my days of running around and skinning knees.
-The same antique plates stacked on their stand in the china display cabinets the moment you enter the door, the hardwood floating floors looked freshly mopped and the plush antique furniture sat unused in marked off sections of the house.
-After all these years, we still had to remain behind the rope, so as not to disturb the living areas in case company showed up.
-Let’s ignore the fact they are called ‘living areas’ for a reason, but in this house ‘living areas’ were not to be lived in.
+I walked into the old colonial house at the top of the green grassy hill - once a place I loved, now a place I loathed.
+It had not changed since my days of running around and skinning knees.
+The same antique plates stacked on their stands in the china display cabinets the moment you enter the door.
+The hardwood floating floors looked freshly mopped, and the plush antique furniture sat unused in marked off sections of the house.
+After all these years, we still had to remain behind the rope, so as not to disturb the ‘living areas’ in case company showed up.
+Let’s ignore the fact they are called ‘living areas’ for a reason, but in this house, ‘living areas’ were not to be lived in.

-“Where do you think baby?
-In his study, now, drop those bags off in your room before you say hi, okay?” she headed back to the kitchen in her pretty white knee-length dress and flower cooking apron.
+“Where do you think, baby?
+In his study.
+Now, drop those bags off in your room before you say hi, okay?”
+She headed back to the kitchen in her pretty white, knee-length dress and flowery cooking apron.

 I trudged upstairs, my pulse pumping and my heart rapidly beating in my chest.
-The last time I saw my father, the words ‘I will never be back here again’ graced my lips and ten years on, look where I am?
-I inwardly groan at my 18-year-old self, god, was I delusional, I thought I had all the answers, I thought I was a big city fish and this town was my restrictor.
+The last time I saw my father, the words ‘I will never be back here again’ graced my lips and ten years on - look where I am?
+I inwardly groaned at my 18-year-old self, god, was I delusional.
+I thought I had all the answers, I thought I was a big city fish, and this town was my restrictor.
+God was I wrong.

-As I deposited the bags that carried the ashes of my blown apart life into the bedroom that held a much younger idealistic self, there on the bed sat a drastic reminder of my messed up existence.
-The crown, I’d been given it at homecoming, where did it all go so wrong?
+As I deposited the bags that carried the ashes of my blown apart life, into the bedroom that held a much younger idealistic self, there on the bed, sat a drastic reminder of my messed up existence.
+The crown I’d been given at homecoming, taunting me from its spot.
+Where did it all go so wrong?
 I was sure I had gotten everything right this time.

-I held in my clear distaste for the fact my Mum had left my childhood room the exact same I had left it… I wonder if those sheets had been on there for ten years, in anticipation for this very moment?
+I held in my evident distaste for the fact my Mum had left my childhood room the exact same I had left it.
+I wonder if those sheets had been on there for ten years, in anticipation for this very moment?

 Running my hands over my face, I could feel the beginning pangs of a stress headache brewing up a storm inside my overly worked brain.
 I wonder if Harvey, the smoking surfer, still hung out on the corner selling kids weed to ′expand their minds′ so he put it whenever he got arrested.
 I could do with something to numb the slap of this cold realisation.

-Knocking on the door and waiting apprehensively, “come in.”
-My father’s study door, still white with the thick smell of cigar’s seeping out from under it, the exact door I would wait for him for hours to come out of, convinced, I could not go to bed until he had chased away all the monsters with his powerful daddy presence… funny how ludicrous and distorted we see things.
+Knocking on the door, I waited apprehensively, “come in.”
+My father’s study door, still white with the thick smell of cigar’s seeping out from under it.
+The exact door I would wait for him for hours to come out of, convinced, I could not go to bed until he had chased away all the monsters with his powerful daddy presence.
+Funny how ludicrous and distorted we see things.

-“I said come in, Paxton – Rose.”
-I rolled my light bluish/grey eyes groaning softly, incidentally my eyes falling upon the exact same coloured ones watching me shuffle in from the hall.
-My father still sat in the same high backed, swivel, red leather chair he always had, and the same reddish brown timber desk.
-His hands enlaced in front of him, his short grey hair and now grey beard nicely trimmed, as always, and those haunting light bluish/grey judgemental eyes staring me back, while his vast library of knowledgeable books lined up perfectly behind him, always taunting me with their smarts.“How have you been?”
+“I said, come in, Paxton – Rose.”
+I rolled my light bluish/grey eyes groaning softly - incidentally, my eyes falling upon the exact same coloured ones watching me shuffle in from the hall.
+My father still sat in the same high backed, swivel, red leather chair he always had, at the same reddish brown timber desk with his hands enlaced in front of him.
+His short grey hair and now grey beard nicely trimmed - as always - and those haunting light bluish/grey judgemental eyes staring me back.
+All while his vast library of knowledgeable books lined up perfectly behind him, still teasing me with their known smarts.“How have you been?”

 I tucked my light brown wavy hair behind my ear, “fine... you?”